kubernetes-sigs/kueue/site/content/en/docs/tasks/setup_sequential_admission.md

+---
-# Sequential Admission with Ready Pods
+title: "Sequential Admission with Ready Pods"
+date: 2022-02-14
+weight: 4
+description: >
+  Simple implementation of the all-or-nothing scheduling
+---

 Some jobs need all pods to be running at the same time to operate; for example, synchronized distributed training or MPI-based jobs which require pod-to-pod